 Aired on NBC in January 1977, Irvin Kershner’s Raid on Entebbe features Peter Finch, Charles Bronson, Yaphet Kotto, Horst Buchholz, Sylvia Sidney, Martin Balsam, John Saxon, Stephen Macht, Jack Warden, Robert Loggia, Eddie Constantine, David Opatoshu, Harvey Lembeck, Kim Richards, James Woods, and Dinah Manoff.

-If you liked “Operation Thunderbolt Movie: Real-Life-Inspired Terrorism Drama Fails on Virtually All Counts,” check out:
+If you liked “Operation Thunderbolt Movie (1977) Review: Terrorism Drama Fails on Virtually All Counts,” check out:

-Operation Thunderbolt cast and crew info via the IMDb.
+Operation Thunderbolt movie cast and crew info via the IMDb and other sources.

-Klaus Kinski and Sybil Danning Operation Thunderbolt image: Golan-Globus Productions.
+Klaus Kinski and Sybil Danning Operation Thunderbolt movie image: Golan-Globus Productions.

-“Operation Thunderbolt Movie: Real-Life-Inspired Terrorism Drama Fails on Virtually All Counts” last updated in December 2020.
+“Operation Thunderbolt Movie (1977) Review: Terrorism Drama Fails on Virtually All Counts” last updated in March 2021.